tanaymeh/leaf-disease-detection/README.md

 * `dataloader.py`: This file contains the Dataloader logic.
 For any task, you will have to do at-least some modifications with the class inside of the file like changing the data paths, and image reading sequence, etc.

 * `models.py`: This file contains all the different model architectures that I fine-tuned to my needs.
-Every different architecture's class does one and only one thing: It loads a model using the `timm` library and replaces it's last Linear layers with a new layers that has $n_{neurons} = n_{classes}$.
+Every different architecture's class does one and only one thing: It loads a model using the `timm` library and replaces it's last Linear layers with a new layers that has num_neurons = num_classes.
 This can be left as is and no modification is required.

 * `trainer.py`: This file has the main `Trainer` class.
 I have taken the standard pytorch training and validation routines and put them inside a class with nice tqdm progress bars and some memory optimizations.
 Now if you, for example want to train your model, you will just have to initialize a `Trainer` instance and then do something like: